 Coming just weeks after Facebook’s announcement about Libra coin, China’s timing is no coincidence and follows detailed research by the PBOC over the past five years.
 While several other countries have been actively researching CBDC, it is Libra’s arrival on the scene that has prompted a more urgent response from central banks.
 Dutch bank, ING’s, Head Economist has predicted that digital currencies will be developed within the next 2-3 years.

 Comments by Mu Changchun, Deputy Director of China’s central bank’s payments department suggest that China’s monetary sovereignty and legal currency status are under threat from Facebook’s proposals.
-And although electronic payments are already ubiquitous in China via popular mobile payment apps run by private companies such as Tencent and Alibaba, a central bank-supported system could offer more long-term reassurance for consumers.
-Nevertheless, there is no official launch date for China’s digital currency, while Libra was originally slated to debut in 2020.
+And although electronic payments are already ubiquitous in China via popular mobile A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More apps run by private companies such as Tencent and Alibaba, a central bank-supported system could offer more long-term reassurance for consumers.
+Nevertheless, there is no official launch The year in which a medal or coin was minted.
+On a banknote, the date is usually the year in which the issuance of that banknote - not its printing or entering into circulation - was formally authorised.
+More for China’s digital currency, while Libra was originally slated to debut in 2020.

 Benefits of CBDC, but for whom?